 Our Compensation Committee reviews and recommends policies relating to compensation and benefits of our executive officers and employees and oversees our regulatory compliance with respect to compensation matters.
-The Compensation Committee annually reviews and approves corporate goals and objectives relevant to compensation of our chief executive officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, and sets the compensation of these officers based on such evaluations.
+The Compensation Committee, at least annually, reviews and approves corporate goals and objectives relevant to compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives, and sets the compensation of these officers based on such evaluations.
 The Compensation Committee also reviews and makes recommendations to the Board with respect to director compensation and administers the issuance of stock options, restricted stock and other awards under our equity compensation plans.
 The Compensation Committee reviews and prepares the necessary compensation disclosures required by the SEC.
 Additionally, the Compensation Committee reviews and evaluates, on an annual basis, the Compensation Committee charter and performance.

-The current members of our Compensation Committee are Messrs.
-Jacullo, Cook and Krasnow, with Mr. Krasnow serving as the chair.
-All of the members of our Compensation Committee are independent under the applicable rules and regulations of the SEC and Nasdaq.
-The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq, which is available on the "Investor Relations" section of our website, http://investors.tileshop.com, under the "Governance Documents" heading.
-The Compensation Committee met six times between January 1, 2018 and December 31, 2018.
+All of the current and proposed members of our Compensation Committee, as well as all members who served on our Compensation Committee during 2019, are or were independent under the applicable rules and regulations of the SEC and Nasdaq.
+The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC, which is available on the "Investor Relations" section of our website, investors.tileshop.com, under the "Corporate Governance-Governance Documents" heading.
+The Compensation Committee met five times between January 1, 2019 and December 31, 2019.

 The Compensation Committee may approve executive compensation arrangements or, in its discretion, may recommend such matters to the full Board for approval.
 All executive compensation is based on assessments of executive performance, which are prepared by the Compensation Committee and submitted to the full Board for review and discussion.
 All Compensation Committee recommendations regarding director compensation are subject to approval by the full Board.
-Pursuant to its charter, the Compensation Committee may delegate any of its responsibilities to a subcommittee comprised of one or more members of the Compensation Committee; provided that the Compensation Committee is not permitted to delegate its responsibilities with respect to any executive compensation arrangements intended to be exempt from Section 16(b) under the Exchange Act by virtue of such arrangements being approved by a committee of "non-employee directors."
+Pursuant to its charter, the Compensation Committee may delegate any of its responsibilities to a subcommittee comprised of one or more members of the Compensation Committee; provided, that the Compensation Committee is not permitted to delegate its responsibilities with respect to any executive compensation arrangements intended to be exempt from Section 16(b) under the Exchange Act by virtue of such arrangements being approved by a committee of "non-employee directors."